FN-FAL113/FN-FAL-s-Amplifications/README.md

 - **11 sets of Mystery Sticks** - PVP/PVE sticks, these will consume xp levels by chance per use and best for op pvp!
 - **Quivers** - Normal and Spectral quivers that can store more arrows saving up spaces in your inventory
 - **FN Gears** - Level up the gears to receive bonus attributes and enchants
-- **FN hoe** - Soil/till land and harvest crops in a 5x5 square area
+- **FN Hoe** - Soil/till land and harvest crops in a 5x5 square area, can also auto replant!
+- **FN Block Rotator** - Rotate or flip blocks like terracotta, stairs, doors, slabs and many more!
+- **FN Electric Jukebox** - Jukeboxes that can play or traverse music disc in the disc slots gui and can auto play after one has finished playing, ranging from 3 to 12 slots you never have to worry about manually changing each disc!
 - **and more coming anytime soon!**

 ## :arrow_down: Download from build page with auto updates